 Visiting Egypt had been my dream for years.
-Now that the political situation has stabilised in the country after the Arab Spring, I felt that this was the right time to make my dream come true.
+Now that the political situation in the country has stabilised after the Arab Spring, I felt that this was the right time to make my dream come true.

 When I started organising my trip, I soon realised that the infrastructure in Egypt is just not good enough to organise a 9-day visit on your own relying on public transport.
 Additionally, with thousands of years of history and mythology that have changed the course of the world, visiting Egypt on your own without a guide that can explain the fascinating stories behind the constructions and temples that you’re seeing is just not worth it.

 When I travel, I always like organising the trip myself without a tour operator.
 I don’t mind booking a guided tour every now and then, as having transportation organised for you and a guide that gives you the insight of what you’re seeing is actually not that bad.
 But travelling for an entire week in an organised trip is something that I hadn’t done in years.

 Since I didn’t have many options without an organised trip, I started researching online and soon came across a tour operator called Travel Talk Tours.
 A friend that had travelled with them had already talked to me very positively about them, and after reviewing their itineraries and getting in touch with them, I decided to book their Essential Egypt Tour.

 Travel Talk Tours specialises in guided tours at very competitive prices, not only in Europe but also in multiple locations around the Mediterranean Sea.
 Something that I especially liked about them is that they focus on budget travellers and backpackers in their twenties or early thirties.
 Most of them seem to come from Australia or New Zealand and are based in the UK.
 The fact that I’d be travelling with a group of people around my age was something that especially caught my attention.